vinh-tran1/OfficeHours/README.md

 ```
 **Database**

 We host our PostgreSQL on AWS, which is already linked to our app.
-In case you want to reproduce it from scratch: here are the steps:
+In case you want to reproduce it from scratch -- here are the steps:

 - steps here